G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for semisimple

-The fact that $\Psi^0$ respects the right half of the diagrams can be proved almost in the same way as that in lemma \ref{lemma 2.16}.
-Thus, theorem \ref{theorem 3.2} holds for quotient stack of the form $[Y/G]$, where $Y$ is affine and smooth and $G$ is a finite group scheme.
+The fact that $\Psi^0$ makes the right half of Diagrams \ref{diag 2} can be proved in a similar way as that in Lemma \ref{lemma 4.9}.
+Thus, Theorem \ref{theorem 4.2} holds for quotient stack of the form $[Y/G]$, where $Y$ is affine and smooth and $G$ is a finite group scheme.

 By \cite[Corollaire 6.1.1]{LMB}, every DM stack $\mathcal{X}$ of finite presentation over $\mathbb{F}_q$ has an open dense substack $\mathcal{U}$, such that $\mathcal{U}$ is isomorphic to a global quotient stack $[\Spec{A}/G]$ with $G$ being a finite group scheme.
-Therefore, by lemma \ref{lemma 2.16}, theorem \ref{theorem 3.2} holds for all smooth connected DM stacks $\mathcal{X}$ of finite presentation over $\mathbb{F}_q$ as well. \end{proof}
+Therefore, by Lemma \ref{lemma 4.9}, Theorem \ref{theorem 4.2} holds for all smooth connected DM stacks $\mathcal{X}$ of finite presentation over $\mathbb{F}_q$ as well. \end{proof}